abilioesteves/hydra-init-client/README.md

 #...
 ```

-Then you can reference the `token.json` file in you code and be able to talk with whisper.
+If `token.json` is not empty or `null`, then everything ran smoothly in your setup.
 Other commands will become available in the near future.

 **Extra**: To avoid defining multiple same-purpose environment variables, use the `CLIENT_ENV_PREFIX` environment variable to reuse them in your app and in the `whisper-client` utility.